They deal with fourth-grade math so you don’t have to

 Related: 15 Compliments Every Teacher Needs (& Wants!) to Hear

 Send Them the Fixings for Movie Night

-Your favorite teacher can't go out to the movies—but she can take a relaxing night off and catch a movie at home.
-Send her a Netflix gift card, which she can use to add more months to an existing account or to subscribe.
-If you'd like to add a few snacks to go along with her favorite movie, send popcorn to her doorstep.
+Let your favorite teacher enjoy a relaxing night off and catch a movie at home.
+Send them a Netflix gift card, which they can use to add more months to an existing account or to subscribe.
+If you'd like to add a few snacks to go along with their favorite movie, send popcorn to her doorstep.

 Have Groceries Delivered

 Keep your teacher's pantry full with an electronic gift card for groceries.
 Whole Foods will email or text a gift card to your favorite teacher as soon as you order it.
-Groceries are a tangible gift she'll appreciate, and your show of gratitude will keep your teacher fed, and ready to tackle whatever challenges online teaching throws at her.
+Groceries are a tangible gift they'll appreciate, and your show of gratitude will keep your teacher fed, and ready to tackle whatever challenges teaching throws at them.

 Send a Plant